 Funding was also provided for the Interlink between the West River and the Missouri Valley Cooperatives as well as a link with the North Dakota IVN (Interactive Video Network).
-The IVN connect provided a means for any of the eleven state colleges in the North Dakota University system to deliver courses to GWN schools.
+The IVN connect provided a means for any of the 11 state colleges in the University system to deliver courses to GWN schools.

 The Riverdale School closing resulted in the move of that equipment onto the campus of Bismarck State College in the summer of 1993.
 College level and evening credit and non-credit courses are delivered from BSC.

 In the summer of 1994 the I-94 cluster (Hebron, New Salem, and Glen Ullin) joined the WRITC/MVCC system which prompted a name change to the Great Western Network.

 Mandan joined the GWN in the summer of 1995.
 Wishek, Linton, Ashley, Napoleon, and Steele schools were added to GWN consortium in the summer of 1996.

 With new fiber leases, and equipment upgrades, all GWN schools began hooking up to the internet via their existing leased fiber optic cable through Midcontinent Cable.
 High speed internet access (10 mbps) through cable modem technology became available to each of the schools in the fall of 1998.